 Clinical experiences/Observing: If you can get experience in a PM&R clinic, it will be to your advantage.
 You’ll meet patients and learn their primary concerns, common diagnostic tests and the physical examination skills physiatrists use for evaluation and treatment.
 Additionally, it demonstrates a clear commitment to the specialty when completing your residency application and provides exposure to physiatrists who may be able to write Letters of Recommendation in support of your application.

-Professional organizations: The Academy for Academic Physiatry (AAP) and the American Academy of Physical Medicine & Rehabilitation (AAPM&R) hold annual assemblies and offer special programming for medical students.
+Professional organizations: The Association of Academic Physiatrists (AAP) and the American Academy of Physical Medicine & Rehabilitation (AAPM&R) hold annual assemblies and offer special programming for medical students.
 If you can attend either (or both) of these conferences, you’ll get some excellent learning opportunities and the chance to meet program leaders from across the country.
 The organizations’ websites also contain information about the field and ways to be more engaged with the specialty as a medical student.

 Clinical rotations/Electives: Some medical schools include physiatry as a part of their core clerkships (often during neurology or internal medicine rotations).
 Many schools also offer electives for third- or fourth-year medical students with their local departments/residency programs.
 If your medical school does not have a PM&R department, don’t worry.
 PM&R electives are available to visiting medical students at various hospitals, including ours.